Bill On The Road

 U.S. Space & Rocket Center

-Huntsville is an easy road trip from Nashville and home to the U.S. Space & Rocket Center.
+Huntsville is one of the easiest road trips from Nashville and home to the U.S. Space & Rocket Center.
 This is the place where kids from all over the country have come to take part in “Space Camp” over the years.
 It’s a wonderful museum dedicated to the space program and definitely worth a stop.
 While you’re visiting Huntsville, be sure to check out their beautiful Botanical Garden, maintained almost exclusively by volunteers.
 If you’re into camping, you can check out the peaceful surroundings at Monte Sano State Park.

 Travel Time: 1h 51m / 110 miles